-User interface (UI) is the most important thing that easily catches the attention of mobile app users easily and improve their experience.
+User interface (UI) is the most important thing that easily catches the attention of mobile app users and improves their experience.
 Users hardly show their interest in using those mobile apps having an inferior design, no matter what kinds of features it is packed-in with.
-Therefore, UI/UX design of a mobile app plays a crucial role in making it successful.
+Therefore, the UI/UX design of a mobile app plays a crucial role in making it successful.

 An appealing UI/UX design is also required to contend a stiff competition caused by the presence of numbers of mobile apps.
 Users easily get cajoled towards mobile apps having a unique, user-friendly and quality UI/UX design.

 So, if you’re planning to develop a mobile app for your business and desiring to hire a professional app designing agency, it’s vital to know about mobile app design process.
 It helps you engage yourself into a meaningful discussion with your service provider, convey your requirements, understand their mobile design process and can expect better outcomes.